- Your Business

-All children have their own personal allowance, meaning that income up to £10,000 escapes tax this year, as long as it does not originate from parental gifts.
+All children have their own personal allowance, so income up to £10,600 escapes tax this year, as long as it does not originate from parental gifts.
 If income from parental gifts exceeds £100 (gross), the parent is taxed on it unless the child has reached 18, or married.
-Consequently parental gifts should perhaps be invested to produce tax-free income, or accumulate income, or in a cash or stocks and shares JISA.
-The £100 limit applies per parent but not to gifts into CTFs, JISAs or National Savings Children's Bonds.
-CTFs can be converted to Junior ISAs from April 2015.
+Consequently parental gifts should perhaps be invested to produce tax-free income, or in a cash or stocks and shares Junior Individual Savings Account (JISA).

 If your child is grown up and financially secure, it may be worth 'skipping' a generation as income from capital gifted by grandparents or more remote relatives will usually be taxed as the child's, as will income distributions from a trust funded by such capital.